Paluxy River: Man track controversy

-In 2021, Lallensack and colleagues confirmed that the elongated shape of the tracks resulted from the metatarsus of the foot contacting the ground.
-However, these researchers argued that the dinosaurs were not walking with a plantigrade foot posture, but instead walked normally, with the metatarsus angled against the digits (and the ground).
+In 2021, Lallensack and colleagues confirmed that the elongated shape of the tracks resulted from the metatarsus of the foot contacting the ground, but these researchers argued that the dinosaurs were not walking with a plantigrade foot posture, but instead walked normally, with the metatarsus angled against the digits (and the ground).
 The metatarsal mark would have been created by deep sinking of the feet into soft mud, leading to partial or full immersion of the digits and metatarsus.
-The mud would have collapsed above the sinking foot, leaving a shallow track at the surface sealing the path of the foot, which would have sunk much more deeply.
-This way, the metatarsal mark can be horizontal to the digit impressions even though the metatarsus itself was angled against the digits at all times.
+The mud would have collapsed above the sinking foot, leaving a shallow track at the surface, sealing the path of the foot, which would have sunk much more deeply.
+This way, the metatarsal mark can be horizontal to the digit impressions, though the metatarsus itself was angled against the digits at all times.
 The narrow digit impressions would have collapsed more easily, resulting in their frequent absence in the tracks.
-The metatarsal mark, however, would have been re-opened by the foot when it was finally extracted from the substrate.
+The metatarsal mark, however, would have been reopened by the foot when it was finally extracted from the substrate.
 The hypothesis of a plantigrade locomotion, in contrast, was considered unlikely by these researchers.
 A plantigrade foot posture would have resulted in an ungainly gait, with short steps and a broad trackway.
-Trackways consisting of elongate tracks, in contrast, show long steps indicating speeds of locomotion comparable to those of regular trackways at the same sites, and these trackways are typically narrow, with one foot placed directly in front of another.
+Trackways consisting of elongated tracks, in contrast, show long steps indicating speeds of locomotion comparable to those of regular trackways at the same sites, and these trackways are typically narrow, with one foot placed directly in front of another.
 Furthermore, a plantigrade locomotion would have resulted in a highly crouched limb posture while walking, which is unfeasible at large body sizes given the increased stresses on muscles, bones, and tendons.